 Biobased carbon testing standardized as ISO 16620-2 is an ideal analytical tool for producers in the industry who are presented with the challenge of demonstrating or verifying the natural source of flavor and fragrances.

 ISO/IEC 17025:2017-accredited Beta Analytic provides Carbon-14 analyses to determine the percentage of natural versus synthetic content of flavors, additives, coloring, fragrances, cosmetics, dietary supplements, and other chemical components in food, drugs, and beverages.
 The lab provides results in 5-7 business days.
 A priority service is available for results required in 4 business days or less.

 Beta Analytic does not report C14 results as a fraction of Total Carbon (TC) by mass.
-The Miami-based lab measures isotopic ratios and reports results for natural products source testing according to ISO 16620-2 8.3.2: biobased carbon content as a fraction of TC or TOC.
+The Miami-based lab measures isotopic ratios and reports results for natural products source testing according to ASTM D6866 or ISO 16620-2 8.3.2: biobased carbon content as a fraction of TC or TOC.